Global-Witness/augmenta/README.md

 augmenta -v config.yaml
 ```

 If everything is set up correctly, you should have a link to your logfire dashboard in the terminal.
-You will be able to monitor how Augmenta is running, which tools are using, any potential errors or inconsistencies, etc.
+You will be able to monitor how Augmenta is running, which tools it is using, any potential errors or inconsistencies, etc.

 ![Screenshot of a Logfire dashboard showing an Augmenta run](docs/logfire-demo.png "Logfire demo")